Southwest Zone

 EXPO POND: Rainbow trout, largemouth bass, bluegill, black crappie

-Fishing for largemouth bass and panfish might be slowing down with cooler temperatures, but anglers can catch nice Largemouth Bass year-round here.
+Fishing for largemouth bass and panfish might be slow with cooler temperatures, but anglers can catch nice Largemouth Bass year-round here.
 Expo Pond is the pond at the Jackson County Fairgrounds located directly adjacent to the access road at Gate 5, at Southern Oregon RV Park.

 FISH LAKE: Rainbow trout, brook trout, spring Chinook

-Fish Lake is 59 percent full and was stocked with rainbow trout in early October.
+Fish Lake is 64 percent full.
+It was stocked with rainbow trout in early October.
+There is some snow in the area but the lake is still ice-free.

 The USFS reports problems with the water system.
 Porta-potties have been installed, but the fish cleaning station will not be available this year.